 There is not much you can do about the content of Google Scholar and thus of Publish or Perish.
 When your articles cannot be found by Google Scholar, you can ask your publisher to contact Google Scholar, to have the content indexed.
-As a researcher of the EUR you have to deposit the author’s version of your articles in RePub, the institutional repository of the EUR.
-This repository is indexed by Google Scholar as well.

 If the description of a publication is wrong, you’ll have to ask the owner of the website to correct it.
 When the robots of Google Scholar visit that webpage again, the changes will be updated in Google Scholar as well, but that can take some time!